MichalAlhindi/tasks_solution/README.md

 ## How To Use:
 ![alt text](readme_pics/image.png)

+On the top left of the screen is the login/logout button
 ### To add a new task:
 Write in a title, a description, and click on 'Add a Task'